jetstreamapp/jetstream/apps/docs/docs/feedback.md

 ---
-id: mdx
+id: feedback
-title: Powered by MDX
+title: Help & Feedback
+sidebar_label: Getting Help or Providing Feedback
+slug: /feedback
 ---

 You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).